NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 == Screenshots ==

-1. Widget config
+1. Legacy widget config
+1. A2Z Links block editor with counts disabled
+1. A2Z Links block editor with counts enabled
-1. Links without count
+1. A2Z Links block output with counts disabled
-1. Links with count (top), hover example ( bottom )
+1. A2Z Links block output with counts enabled

 == Changelog ==